Danion17/LearningSpark2/README.md

 # LearningSpark2
- Exercises from the book Learning Spark 2nd Edition
+ List of exercises from the book Learning Spark 2nd Edition, and other different exercise sources.